yuhuixu1993/PC-DARTS/README.md

       input_search, target_search = next(valid_queue_iter)
 ```

 - The main codes of PC-DARTS are in the file `model_search.py`.
 As descriped in the paper, we use an efficient way to implement the channel sampling.
 First, a fixed sub-set of the input is selected to be fed into the candidate operations, then the concated output is swaped.
 Two efficient swap operations are provided: channel-shuffle and channel-shift.
 For the edge normalization, we define edge parameters(beta in our codes) along with the alpha parameters in the original darts codes.

+- The implementation of random sampling is also provided `model_search_random.py`.
+It also works while channel-shuffle may have better performance.

 - As PC-DARTS is an ultra memory-efficient NAS methods.
 It has potentials to be implemnted on other tasks such as detection and segmentation.